bugsbugsbux/jjj/understanding-j.md

 fn 1
 1 fn 2

-NB. adverb representing number in percents echo 0.01 (1 : '( ": u * 100), ''%'' ')
+NB. adverb representing number in percents (": formats arg as string) echo 0.01 (1 : '( ": u * 100), ''%'' ')
 percent =: 1 : 0        NB. same as multiline definition
     (": m * 100), '%'   NB. using m to indicate left arg is noun